 Data is collected through a biennial, in odd-numbered years, telephone survey of approximately 3,500 randomly selected Missourians.
-Benchmarking data is provided by the American Customer Service Index.
+Benchmarking data is provided by the American Customer Satisfaction Index.

 The target for this measure is updated annually in October for the next calendar year.
-This target is established by projecting a 10 percent improvement over a five-year average.
+The target for this measure was set by management directive.